-GDPR Webinar Roundup: Implementing an appropriate retention of employees’ data-Reading time: 6 Minutes
+GDPR Webinar Roundup: Implementing an appropriate retention of employees’ data

 On Wednesday 25th January, SD Worx and DLA Piper hosted the second webinar in our General Data Protection Regulation (GDPR) series focused on implementing an appropriate retention of employees’ data.

 On 25th May this year, GDPR takes force and will impact any business that handles the data of EU individuals—regardless the location of the company.
 With the deadline rapidly approaching, it’s essential that HR and payroll professionals understand exactly how the regulation will impact data rights—and how to prepare before it’s too late.